 Three distinct points p_2 , p_3 , p_4 uniquely determine a circle C, with an orientation determined by their order.
-When C is a proper circle, we say that the orientation thus defined is positive if the interior of the circle lies to the left as p_2 , p_3 , p_4 are encountered in that order.
+When C is a proper circle or any closed curve, the positive orientation is determined by a sequence of points p_2 , p_3 , p_4 in counterclockwise direction, that is when the interior of the curve lies to the left.
 Let q_2 , q_3 , q_4 be another set of distinct points, and C' the circle through them.
 The Möbius transformation T that sends $p_i \rightarrow q_i$ automatically sends C onto C'.
-If both are proper circles, T sends the interior of C to the interior of C' if and only if the triples give both circles positive (or negative) orientations.
-The transformation $T: z \rightarrow w$ can be expressed in terms of cross ratios as
+If both are proper circles, T sends the interior of C to the interior of C' if and only if the triples give both circles the same, positive or negative, orientations.

+The transformation $T: z \to w$ can be expressed in terms of cross ratios as